-Potentillaplants usually grow as hardy perennial sub shrubs and range in height from 8 to 120 cm.
+Potentilla plants usually grow as hardy perennial sub-shrubs, They range in height from 8 to 120 cm (3 to 48 inches).

-The time they come into bloom is dependent upon the Potentilla species, and may be anytime from the middle of spring through to the autumn.
-They are usually long blooming.
+The time they come into bloom is dependent upon the Potentilla species.
+This may be anytime from the middle of spring through to the autumn.
+Plants are usually long blooming.

 They carry circular flowers of white, yellow or red atop wiry stems.

-Their small size makes Potentilla an ideal plant to grow in rock gardens.
-They also look good as a low growing hedge, or in a border.
+Their size makes smaller Potentilla species an ideal plant to grow in rock gardens.
+Larger species can look good as a low growing hedge, or in a border.

 A common name for Potentilla is Cinquefoil.